HowDoIprintHelloWorld/DirSearcher/README.md

 # DirSearcher
-A simple python-based directory enumeration tool for pentesters looking for slow tools
+A simple python-based directory enumeration script for pentesters looking for slow tools Note that this tool is meant exclusively for authorized pentests.

+Usage:
+python3 dirsearcher -w (wordlist) -u (URL)